 If you find that you lean more towards structural leadership, keep doing what you’re doing right: Methodically examining situations and developing clear processes to solve both large and small problems within the company while communicating those processes to your employees.
 But when it comes to innovation and steering employees towards a bigger picture, consider giving employees and colleagues more room to chat with you and amongst themselves informally—and don’t shoot down “pie in the sky” suggestions just because you can’t yet see all the steps it’ll take to get there.
 Reward employees not only for a job well done but also for ideas put forward, regardless of whether they produce tangible results.

-Contact us today for more information on how our ARC Program will help you lead your team to increased productivity and bottom line, (780) 471 7060 or email email@example.com
+Contact us today for more information on how we can help you lead your team to increased productivity and profitability (780) 471 7060 or email firstname.lastname@example.org